stillwater-sc/dfa-documentation/content/introduction/freeschedule.md

 may organize their computation differently as compared to a sequential algorithm.
-There are even cases where a parallel algorithm is better off using a different mathematical basis for its solution to reduce operand movement [communication-avoiding linear algebra](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2010/EECS-2010-37.pdf), or higher-order methods in finite element and finite volume methods to increase the computation to communication ratio of the kernels.
+There are even cases where a parallel algorithm is better off using a different mathematical basis for its solution to reduce operand movement [communication-avoiding linear algebra](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2010/EECS-2010-37.pdf), or higher-order methods in finite element and finite volume methods to increase the computation to operand bandwidth ratio of the kernels.

 Instead, the domain flow specification only specifies the data dependencies